khan-geek/kitchen-app/README.md

 Email verification and OTP logic using signed tokens and expiry tracking

-Chef dashboards with the ability to manage kitchen items, receive orders
+Chef dashboards with the ability to manage their kitchen foods, receive orders

 Customers can browse kitchens, add items to cart, and place orders from multiple chefs Customer Dashboard for trcking their orders, order status, $ spent.